wrapgenius/GameDay2020/README.md

 And it's easy to use!
 After [cloning](https://github.com/wrapgenius/GameDay2020) GameDay2020 (and provided you have Jupyter Notebooks with Python 3 installed, and a spreadsheet program) you should have everything you need to do a live roto draft.

 The code is based on two ingredients: *projections* and *rankings*.
 Projections are estimates of player performances for 2020, and are based on data scraped from [Fangraphs](https://www.fangraphs.com/projections.aspx?pos=all&stats=bat&type=zips) (includes ZiPS, Steamer, and TheBat.)
 Rankings are draft-order recommendations.
 The default is to use Yahoo Rankings (from Feb 22, 2020).
 Others include ESPN and Rotographs, or you can put in your own.
-Yahoo for yahoo leagues makes most sense since it most closely imitates autodraft.
+If you are playing in a yahoo league, the Yahoo draft order makes most sense since it most closely imitates autodraft.

 _Your_ roto league may have more or less than 12 teams, or use different stats; that ok!
 Declare them when defining the Draft object: most of the obvious stats are included, more obscure ones may require hacking into the [fangraphs_projection_2020](https://github.com/wrapgenius/GameDay2020/blob/master/GameDayFunctions/fangraphs_projection_2020.py).
 Note, it can't _yet_ do AL or NL only.